Vyachowski/test-assignments/Developers Institute/js-lesson-functions.md

 console.log(multiplyByTwo());
 ```

 But nothing happened?
 What is the problem?
-The problem need that we performed a calculation, but how to get the result from the function?
+The problem is that we performed a calculation, but how do we get the result from the function?
 We need to return it:

 ``` js
 function multiplyByTwo() {